jkillingsworth/configs/README.md

 ## Overview

-This is a collection of configurations and settings.
+These are my personal configurations and settings.